dcoles/ivle/doc/dev/architecture.rst

 Each user is allocated a Subversion repository when their :ref:`Jail
 <ref-jail>` is created by the :ref:`User Management Server
-<ref-usermgt-server>`.
+<ref-usrmgt-server>`.
 Repository are stored in the location specified by
 ``[paths] [[svn]] repo_path`` in :file:`/etc/ivle/ivle.conf` (by default :file:`/var/lib/ivle/svn/repositories/`).
 User repositories are stored in the :samp:`users/{USERNAME}/` subdirectory and group repositories in